‘New approach to addressing corruption’: Indonesia plans to pardon graft convicts who return stolen assets

 “I am giving them the opportunity to repent.
 Hey you corrupters, or those who feel that you have stolen from the people, if you return what you stole, we might forgive you, but please return it,” Prabowo said in a speech at Cairo’s Al-Azhar University that was attended by hundreds of Indonesian university students.

-Minister Yusril said the government is drafting a presidential decree to implement the programme, which will include a specific deadline.
+Yusril, who is Coordinating Minister for Law, Human Rights, Immigration and Corrections, said the government is drafting a presidential decree to implement the programme, which will include a specific deadline.

 “The presidential pardon will be granted if they return the stolen assets by Aug 1, 2025 at the latest,” Yusril was quoted as saying by news outlet Jakarta Globe.
 The president has the authority to pardon convicts or suspects under Article 14 of the 1945 Constitution, which supersedes statutory laws, noted Yusril.